teicee/YOURLS-AuthMgrPlus/README.md

 Role          | Capabilities
 --------------|---------------------------------------------------------------------------------------------------
-Administrator | Can manage plugins, no limits
-Editor        | Can add (+API), access own and all others', edit & delete own & anon URL's Contributor   | Can add (+API), access own and anon's, and edit & delete own URLs Anonymous     | Can add and access (see stats, etc) anon links (If public)
+Administrator | Can manage plugins, no limits, not tracked on any Editor        | Can add (+API), access own and all others', edit & delete own & anon URL's, not tracked on any Contributor   | Can add (+API), access own and anon's, and edit & delete own URLs, not tracked on own Anonymous     | Can add and access (see stats, etc) anon links (If public)

 Configuration